Kyberzz/university-management/src/main/doc/features.md

 + + + User 'B' should be able to list all students in a group (read access)

 task 3.8
-- - - User 'B' should be able to list all its courses.
+- - - User 'B' should be able to list all its courses

+taks 3.9
++ - - User 'B' should be able to list all its schedules

 ## Staff flow